THellemans/Portfolio-Tim-Hellemans/README.md

 We can now start our iterative procedure.
 It consists of the following steps:

 ```
+temperature=100
+current_solution = best_solution = generate_initial_solution()
+current_objective = best_objective = objetive from initial solution
- while time < time_limit
+while time < time_limit:
 	select a destroy method according to prob_destroy
 	select a repair method according to prob_repair
-  	 	Execute the destroy and repair methods
+	Execute the destroy and repair methods yielding a new_solution and new_objective
-  	 	if
+	if new_objective < best_objective:
+		best_objective = current_objective = new_objective
+		best_solution = current_solution = new_solution
+		Increase the probability of picking this destroy and repair method
+	elif uniform(0,1) < exp((new_objective - current_objective) / temperature):
+		current_objective = new_objective
+		current_solution = new_solution
+		Increase the probability of picking this destroy and repair method
+	else
+		Decrease the probability of picking this destroy and repair method
+	decrease the temperature
 ```